 On the issue of the local property tax, it was mentioned that homeowners in Dublin and in other cities pay more in their local property tax than those living in smaller towns or more rural counties.
 That is, of course, true.
 There is more to the story than that in that people living in urban areas receive more local services from the local authorities, whether it is footpaths or street lighting, local parks and grass cutting and so on.
 I think there is a solution.
 I have suggested it before, which is that the local property tax should be retained locally.
 The money that people pay in their local authority area should go to the local authority and stay in the local authority.
 We will still need an equalisation fund to ensure that less well off local authorities do not lose out but that does not need to be funded from the local property tax, LPT.
 That can be funded from other forms of taxation.
 There is a solution whereby LPT stays local but we continue to have a equalisation fund, funded from general taxation for those counties that need it and we give the councils the power to vary the LPT up and down as they wish.
 There is a 15% limit, a council can vary the LPT upwards by 15% or downward by 15%.
 Interestingly, as many councils have varied the LPT upwards as downwards.
 Many probably would not have thought that happened, but whereas some councils have varied it downwards, others, such as Longford County Council, have taken the decision to vary up and invest that money in its county and county towns.
 I think we can trust local government and councillors to have more autonomy when it comes to the LPT and allow them to vary it by a greater percentage.
 That is what I would suggest as part of the solution.

 On the question of guillotines in Parliament, I think as I mentioned last year after six years as a regular Cabinet Minister across three Departments, I never had to use the guillotine.
-I never used it even once, even when it is vogue when we had a massive majority in the Dáil and Seanad.
+I never used it even once, even when it was in vogue when we had a massive majority in the Dáil and Seanad.
 I am not sure that I ever said that it should never be used, because there will be occasions where a minority may try to block the view of the majority and that is not democratic either.
 Lest there be any doubt about it, the Government does not oppose guillotines, guillotines can only happen if the Members of the Dáil vote for it in the Dáil and the Members of the Seanad vote for it in the Seanad.

 We rejected it yesterday.